os-climate/sostrades-webapi/README.md

 Configuration file is in JSON format.
 A template of this file is available here: sostrades_webapi\configuration_template\development_configuration_template.json.

-The key regarding LDAP, JWT Token and SMTP server are optional.
+The key regarding JWT Token and SMTP server are optional.

 ### environment configuration
 As the server configuration some environment variable are needed